selfrefactor/niketa-theme/README.md

 ## Roadmap April 2019

+[] script to copy theme to mono repo folder

+[] opacity colors can still be darken

 [] on hover of any niketa icon show jest out

 [x] Once new generate pallete theme is done, move the test to deprecated as this will pin the palletes